prowler-cloud/prowler/docs/tutorials/aws/multiaccount.md

 done
 ```

-## Scan mutiple accounts from AWS Organizations in parallel
+## Scan multiple accounts from AWS Organizations in parallel

 - Declare a variable with all the accounts to scan.
 To do so, get the list of your AWS accounts in your AWS Organization by running the following command (will create a variable with all your ACTIVE accounts).
 Remember to run that command with the permissions needed to get that information in your AWS Organizations Management account.